 How do we keep our wound infection rates low?

-The data for each Spire hospital relates to surgical site infections across all Spire hospitals.
-NHS surveillance rates for surgical site infections are for 2014/15 taken from Public Health England.
+The data for each Spire hospital relates to surgical site infections reported by that hospital during 2016 (where this infection was identified when the patient was an inpatient or following a readmission to that hospital).
+NHS surveillance rates for surgical site infections (hip and knee replacement 2011 – 2016) are taken from Public Health England.

 A return to theatre is when a patient has surgery and needs to return to theatre for an unplanned procedure during the same stay at the hospital.

 We measure the rate of returns to theatre in a standard way across all hospitals, by dividing the number of returns to theatre by the number of procedures we have performed.

 In 2016, 0.13% of patients required an unplanned return to theatre for further treatment before they were discharged home from Spire St Anthony's Hospital.

 Unplanned return to theatre rates at Spire Hospitals are low.